RIGHT Formula in Excel (Table of Contents)

 - The num_chars value should always be greater than or equal to 1.
 If it’s less than 1 (or negative in that case), it gives #VALUE!
 Error.

-- If the num_chars value is greater than the length of the entire string, the RIGHT formula gives an entire string as an output.
+- If the num_chars value exceeds the length of the entire string, the RIGHT formula gives an entire string as an output.

 Recommended Articles

 This is a guide to RIGHT Formula in Excel.
-Here we discuss How to use RIGHT Formula in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use RIGHT Formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –